Biological Approaches to Sustainable Mint Production

 • Soil Management: soil microbiology, soil quality/health

 Peppermint (cv.
 Black Mitcham) is a high-value crop grown for both its desirable oil composition and high yield.
 However, this crop is highly susceptible to Verticillium wilt, a devastating disease caused by Verticillium dahliae.
-While this perennial crop could traditionally be grown for five years, in recent years mint stands have begun to decline after only three years, after which oil yields declines to such an extent that the crop needs to be replanted in another field.
-All mint cultivars grown commercially are sterile hybrids and therefore traditional breeding for Verticillium wilt resistance has not yet been possible.
-Broad scale fumigants can help suppress this disease but are prohibitively expensive.
+While this perennial crop could traditionally be grown for five years, in recent years, mint stands have begun to decline after only three years, after which oil yields decline to such an extent that the crop needs to be replanted in another field.
+Growers are running out of suitable land that is free from Verticillium wilt.
+All mint cultivars grown commercially are sterile hybrids; therefore, traditional breeding for Verticillium wilt resistance has not been possible.
+Research to better understand the peppermint genome is underway, but breeding and releasing a resistant variety are still far away.
+Broad-scale fumigants can help suppress this disease but are prohibitively expensive.
 Moreover, these products can negatively affect beneficial soil microbes that provide key agroecosystem services.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.